n8layer/n8n-nodes-immybot/README.md

 ### Tags
 - **Create**: Create a new tag
 - **Delete**: Delete a tag by ID
-- **Get**: Get all tags
+- **Get Many Tags**: Get all tags with optional name filtering
-- **Get by ID**: Get a specific tag by its ID
+- **Get Tag**: Get a specific tag by ID or name (flexible filtering)
 - **Update**: Update an existing tag by ID

 ### Provider Links
-- **Get Many Provider Links**: Get all provider links with optional filtering
+- **Get Many Provider Links**: Get all provider links with configurable boolean options
-  - _Optional_: Filter by Provider Link ID.
-If an ID is provided, only that provider link will be returned.
   - Boolean options for including clients, unlinked clients, and version validation
+- **Get Provider Link**: Get a specific provider link by ID
+  - Boolean values (includeClients, includeUnlinkedClients, throwIfAgentInstallerVersionNotSet) are automatically set to `true` for complete information
 - **Get Provisioning Package**: Get a provisioning package URI with onboarding options
   - Returns structured JSON output with `ppkg_url` field instead of raw URL string